pauljmello/pauljmello.github.io/README.md

 ### Academic Background

 Education is the cornerstone of my sense of self.
-I began my academic career in 2016 studying computer science at California State University, Sacramento where I found an intrest in machine learning, mathematics, and notably philosophy.
-Following my time at Sac State, in 2021, I entered my masters in artificial inteligence at San Jose State University where I studied the intersection of information theory, deep neural networks, and denoising diffusion probabilistic models under the guidance of the phenomenal mentor Dr. Stas Tiomkin.
-With my passion for artificial intelligence driving me, I began my doctorate in 2024 at the University of Nevada, Reno studying computer science and engieering under the supervision of Dr. Emily Hand.
+I began my academic career in 2016 studying computer science at California State University, Sacramento where I found an interest in machine learning, mathematics, and notably philosophy.
+Following my time at Sac State, in 2021, I entered my masters in artificial intelligence at San Jose State University where I studied the intersection of information theory, deep neural networks, and denoising diffusion probabilistic models under the guidance of the phenomenal mentor Dr. Stas Tiomkin.
+With my passion for artificial intelligence driving me, I began my doctorate in 2024 at the University of Nevada, Reno studying computer science and engineering under the supervision of Dr. Emily Hand.

 ### Research Interests